■ Duties and responsibilities:

 The information in this article was correct at the time of publishing

-Since mobile devices are such an integral part of daily life, it is not surprising that some patients want to bring their smartphones into their physicians’ offices to record some or all of their clinical healthcare encounters.
+Since mobile devices are such an integral part of daily life, it is not surprising that some patients want to bring their smartphones into their physicians’ private offices to record some or all of their clinical healthcare encounters.

 These audio or video recordings may benefit patients, giving them improved clarity about their health and a greater sense of engagement, possibly leading to better adherence to their care plan.
-However, any recording in a physician’s office also has the potential to raise issues, such as the privacy of other patients and staff, the impact on the doctor-patient relationship, and the incorporation into the medical record.
+However, any recording in a physician’s private office also has the potential to raise issues, such as the privacy of other patients and staff, the impact on the doctor-patient relationship, and the incorporation into the medical record.

 To leverage the possible benefits of recordings and counter any possible problems, physicians need to be prepared.
 They should become aware of their privacy obligations and consider whether to adopt a policy on recordings in their premises.